Monday, December 17, 2012

 Tuesday, October 16, 2012

-building custom tags in html5 and javascript
+building custom tags in html5 and javascript, part 1

 If you've had the chance to work with Facebook's Social Plugins, you've likely come across the option to embed their widgets using XFBML.
 They offer a similar "HTML5 compatible" option, but I tend to think the custom, name-spaced tags option is neat.
 So, let's explore one way to do that.